DistributedWeb/ddrive-daemon/README.md

 # ddrive-daemon
 [![Build Status](https://travis-ci.com/distributedweb/ddrive-daemon.svg?branch=master)](https://travis-ci.com/github/distributedweb/ddrive-daemon)

-The DDrive daemon helps you create, share, and manage Hyperdrives through a persistent process running on your computer, without having to deal with storage management or networking configuration.
+The dDrive daemon helps you create, share, and manage dDrives through a persistent process running on your computer, without having to deal with storage management or networking configuration.

 It provides both a gRPC API (see [`ddrive-daemon-client`](https://github.com/distributedweb/ddrive-daemon-client)) for interacting with remote drives, and an optional FUSE interface for mounting drives as directories in your local filesystem.

 #### Features
-* __dwebswarm Networking__: Hyperdrives are announced and discovered using the [DWebswarm DHT](https://github.com/distributedweb/dwebswarm).
+* __dwebswarm Networking__: dDrives are announced and discovered using the [dWeb DHT](https://github.com/distributedweb/dwebswarm-dht).
-* __Easy Storage__: All your Hyperdrives are stored in a single spot, the `~/.ddrive/storage` directory.
+* __Easy Storage__: All your dDrives are stored in a single spot, the `~/.ddrive/storage` directory.
-* __gRPC API__: The daemon exposes an API for managing remote Hyperdrives over gRPC.
+* __gRPC API__: The daemon exposes an API for managing remote dDrives over gRPC.
 We currently have a [NodeJS client](https://github.com/distributedweb/ddrive-daemon-client).
 * __FUSE support__: If you're using Linux or Mac, you can mount Hyperdrives as directories and work with them using standard filesystem syscalls.
-* __CLI Tools__: The `ddrive` CLI supports a handful of commands for managing the daemon, creating/sharing drives, getting statistics, and augmenting the FUSE interface to support DDrive-specific functions (like mounts).
+* __CLI Tools__: The `ddrive` CLI supports a handful of commands for managing the daemon, creating/sharing drives, getting statistics, and augmenting the FUSE interface to support dDrive-specific functions (like mounts).
 * __Persistence__: Networking configuration info is stored in a [Level](https://github.com/level/level) instance, so your drives will reconnect to the network automatically when the daemon's restarted.
 * __PM2 Process Management__: We use [PM2](https://github.com/Unitech/pm2) to manage the daemon process.
-Separately installing the PM2 CLI gives you access to extra monitoring, and support for installing the DDrive daemon as a system daemon
+Separately installing the PM2 CLI gives you access to extra monitoring, and support for installing the dDrive daemon as a system daemon

 ## Installation
 *Note: The daemon CLI currently requires Node 12 or greater*